spydermaxi/spydermaxi/README.md

    This is going to be a collection of my learnings professionally and personally.
 I will link the blog once its ready.

 -----

+### Why SpyderMaxi?

+Spydermaxi is a web handle I used when I started playing Soul Calibur 2 in 2004.
+Spyder is the nickname; Maxi is [this character](https://soulcalibur.fandom.com/wiki/Maxi).